 Microblading produces results preferred by many women because the ink is meticulously applied in feather-fine strokes that resemble natural eyebrow hairs.

-The microblade tool holds a series of micro needles arranged in a shape that resembles a precise, thin artist’s knife.
+The microblade tool holds a series of microblades arranged in a shape that resembles a precise, thin artist’s knife.
 After coating the micro needles with your selected color, the ink is applied using fine, micro-cuts in the skin.

 Microblading is a deliberate, artistic process, so it can take as long as two hours.
 The length of your microblading may vary, however, depending on the extent of the ink being applied.